 We have recorded an audio version of us reading the copy for Sustain Collaborate in case that is useful for you.
-Audio versions of the application form and terms and conditions can also be found at the bottom of this page.
+Audio versions of the application form and guidance notes and terms and conditions can also be found at the bottom of this page.

 Alternatively you can read on to find out more about the coaching programme below.

-Sustain Collaborate is here to help you to realise these ambitions and assist you in finding other community cinemas to work with on a special collaborative project.
+Sustain Collaborate is here to help you to realise your ambitions and assist you in finding other community cinemas to work with on a special collaborative project!

 Sustain Collaborate is the perfect opportunity to build on your own skills, share your expertise and work on an exciting project with fellow community cinemas or not-for-profit partners.
-Collaborate with two partners to achieve a special project e.g. a simultaneous screening, testing out a new genre with your audience, sharing expertise on running a film festival.
-This can be either an in person project or an online project.
+Collaborate with two partners on a special project or test out a new idea, e.g. a simultaneous screenings, a new genre with your audience.

 You will receive a £1000 bursary to cover the costs of your event/project which is shared between all three collaborators in one group (at least one collaborator must be a community cinema, the third can be a charity or not-for-profit organisation).

-Please note the project must have taken place by end of December 2020.
+Please note the project must have taken place by 30 August 2021.

-Cinema For All are committed to making the application process for our coaching programmes as accessible as possible.
+Cinema For All is committed to making the application process for our coaching programmes as accessible as possible.
 We welcome applications either by: